ManevilleF/bevy_tickles/README.md

 Particle systems plugin for [bevy](https://bevyengine.org) inspired by `Unity3D` *shuriken* particle system

-> This is a work in progress with many missing features, it is not suitable for production
+> This is a work in progress with many missing features, it is not suitable for production.
+> As this lib is in very early stage, expect the API to change often

 <!-- cargo-sync-readme end -->